needle-mirror/com.unity.addressables/Documentation~/editor/groups/ContentPackingAndLoadingSchema.md

 For __local__ AssetBundles, if the application download performs a check on the download before saving to disk.
 Then consider setting this to __Disabled__ as the download will have already been checked.

 For __remote__ AssetBundles, __Enabled, Excluding cache__ is a good default.
 When downloading and caching an AssetBundle to disk, the bytes are decompressed and a CRC calculation is done during file saving.
-This will not impact performance and the corruption is most likely to occur during this phase from the download. __including cache__ is good to use where the data needs to be checked everytime such as settings values.
+This will not impact performance and the corruption is most likely to occur during this phase from the download. __including cache__ is good to use where the data needs to be checked every time such as settings values.

 ### Asset Load Mode